 - Add soy sauce, ketchup, and red pepper flakes to the pressure cooking pot and stir to combine.
 Pressure cook on high for 3 minutes.
 When timer beeps, turn pressure cooker off and do a quick pressure release.

 - Add sesame oil and honey to the pot and stir to combine.
 In a small bowl, dissolve cornstarch in water and add to the pot.
 Select Saute and simmer until sauce thickens.
 Stir in green onions.
+Add salt to taste.